sje30/schol2018/innovations.md

 universities have currently signed.
-See also the Leiden Manifesto for Research Metrics (<http://www.leidenmanifesto.org/>).  *We expect most UK universities to now sign DORA, or equivalent, due to the Wellcome Trust's revised policy (November 2018) requiring institutions to sign.
+See also the Leiden Manifesto for Research Metrics (<http://www.leidenmanifesto.org/>).  *We expect most UK universities to now sign DORA, or equivalent, due to the Wellcome Trust's new policy (starting 2020) requiring institutions to sign.
 Assuming institutions take this seriously, evaluating papers by their content rather than where they are published should reduce the pressure to publish in top-tier journals.*  \points{R1.5b}

 **Published peer review reports**.
-Many journals now already or have pledged to provide greater transparency about the quality of peer review they provide by publishing reviewer reports alongside published articles.
+Many journals now already, or have pledged to, provide greater transparency about the quality of peer review they provide by publishing reviewer reports alongside published articles.
 Notably two large open access publishers PLOS and MDPI are amongst those that are pledging to provide greater transparency from